Highlights of the Program

 • Outlining the technical and regulatory challenges brands face when developing products with bioplastics

-• Material variability, processing limits, and performance risks affecting scale-up decisions
+• Assessing material variability, processing limits, and performance risks affecting scale-up decisions

-• Utilization of data and machine learning to evaluate materials before physical trials
+• Using data and machine learning to evaluate materials before physical trials

-• Real-world examples showing faster development cycles and reduced pilot failures
+• Sharing real-world examples showing faster development cycles and reduced pilot failures

 Q&A SESSION ON USING ML TO SCALE BIOPLASTICS DEVELOPMENT